 - Patient Education: We teach you and your family about your condition and answer all of your questions.
 We take the time to discuss the possible treatment options and weigh the risks and benefits of each one.
 Together, we will decide which treatment option will be most appropriate for your needs

-Read more about the treatments available from MedStar Orthopaedic Institute physicians.
+Read more about back surgery and the other treatments available from MedStar Orthopaedic Institute physicians.

 Kyphoplasty and vertebroplasty are minimally invasive spine surgery procedures used to relieve the pain from a vertebral fracture, especially if it does not improve over a number of weeks with pain medication and treatment with a brace.
 Both vertebroplasty and kyphoplasty procedures involve placing cement into the fractured vertebra through small incisions in the skin under x-ray guidance.